sunghui/gitsgithub/README.md

 # gitsgithub
-Creating a new branch is quick & simple simple.
+Creating a new branch is quick & simple.